ms-iot/content/en-US/win10/samples/NodejsWU.md

 * Once you have created an AppX, you can use [Windows Device Portal to deploy it]({{site.baseurl}}/{{page.lang}}/win10/tools/DevicePortal.htm#apps) to your Windows 10 IoT Core device.
 * In a PowerShell window connected to your device, run `iotstartup list` to get the full package name of your app.
 * Then run `iotstartup add headless <your package name>`
-* Reboot the device.
+* Run `shutdown /r /t 0` to reboot your device.
 When the reboot completes, the app will be running.

 ### GitHub